Gaurab-B/Indeed-Job-Scraping/readme.md

 ### Step 2: Run the Script

 1. **Execute the Script**:
-   - Run the `modular_script.py` Python script.
+   - Run the `get-all-data.ipynb` Python script.

-2. **Enter Search Details**:
-   - When prompted, enter the page number, location, and job title for Indeed that you want to scrape.

-3. **Scrape Data**:
+2. **Scrape Data**:
-   - The script will use Selenium to navigate through the pages and scrape job listings data.
+   - The script will use Selenium(csv.ipynb) to navigate through the pages and scrape job listings data.

-4. **Repeat for Multiple Searches**:
+3. **No need to repeat for Multiple Searches(One click is enough)**:
    - You can run the script with different search parameters to gather data from various job listings.

 ### Important Note